Research Assistant

 On-going Theses

-Currently, we have a small group of bachelor/master students working on several topics in LLM-based risk map semantic segmentations, task and motion planning, multi-robot manipulation, and sampling-based algorithms.
-Some of the theses have successfully been published in peer-reviewed conferences and journals
+Currently, we have a small group of bachelor's/master's students working on several topics, including LLM-based risk map semantic segmentations, task and motion planning, multi-robot coordination, and sampling-based algorithms.
+Some of the theses have successfully been published in peer-reviewed conferences and journals.